Past Research Projects

 Employable-Skills Self-Efficacy Survey: A Validation Study

-Amanda R. Dumoulin and Shayna A. Rusticus
+Research Team: Amanda R. Dumoulin & Shayna A. Minosky

 The Employable Skills Self-Efficacy Survey (ESSES; Ciarocco & Strohmetz, 2018) is a scale that measures the self-efficacy of undergraduate psychology students.
 This measure is intended to assess an important collection of constructs and has many potential benefits, including assisting institutions in ensuring their students accomplish the goals laid out by the American Psychological Association (2013) for undergraduate psychology students.
 The purpose of this study was to provide additional validity evidence for the ESSES by looking at its internal structure, reliability, and convergent and discriminant validity.
 As identified through confirmatory factor analysis, the ESSES does not have an eleven-factor structure, but ten of the eleven subscales were found to be unidimensional.
 However, only three of the unidimensional subscales had acceptable reliability.
-There was evidence of convergent validity, but limited evidence of discriminant validity.
+There was evidence of convergent validity but limited evidence of discriminant validity.
 Revisions are necessary before this scale should be used to measure the employable skills self-efficacy of undergraduate psychology students.

 The paper has been accepted for publication in the Scholarship of Teaching and Learning in Psychology.